rufus-stone/hamarr/README.md

 If the input to `hmr::binary::decode()` contains anything other than 1s and 0s (and whitespace), or its length is not divisible by 8 (not counting any whitespace), an exception is thrown.

 - Todo: Allow the templated variant to work even if the input does not exactly match the size of the return type, e.g. allow an input of "11111111" to produce a `uint16_t` with the value 255 (0x00FF)
-- Todo: Should the return type of the templated variant (or indeed, of all these functions?) be a `std::optional`?
-Would that make handling incorrect inputs easier?

 ### Base64